RienNeVaPlus/type-arango/API.md

 Extends AQL with a [User Function](https://www.arangodb.com/docs/stable/aql/extending.html).
 The function name is derived from the collection name and the method name.
 For example a `USERS::METHOD_NAME()`.
 The parameter order does not matter.

-- **isDeterministic**? `() => boolean` - specify whether the function results are fully deterministic (i.e. depend solely on the input and are the same for repeated calls with the same input values).
+- **isDeterministic**? `() => boolean` - Specify whether the function results are fully deterministic (i.e. depend solely on the input and are the same for repeated calls with the same input values).
-- **customName**? `() => string` - by default the name of the function is concatenated from the collection- and  method name seprated by `::`.
+- **customName**? `() => string` - By default the name of the function is concatenated from the collection- and  method name seprated by `::`.
 A different name can be provided, however the collection name will always be the prefix.

 **Example**
 ```ts